fajerjordan/reading-notes/Code-201-Reading-Notes/class_06.md

-# read: 06 - JS Object Literals; The DOM
+# Read: 06 - JS Object Literals; The DOM

 ## JavaScript Object Literal
 A JavaScript object literal is a comma-separated list of name-value pairs wrapped in curly braces.
 Object literals encapsulate data, enclosing it in a tidy package.
 This minimizes the use of global variables which can cause problems when combining code.

-The following demonstrates an example object literal:
+- The following demonstrates an example object literal:

 var myObject = {
     sProp: 'some string value',